OpenVoiceOS/community-docs/docs/ht_skills_install.md

 This section will help you to understand what a skill is and how to install and use skills with OVOS

 ## Finding Skills
+OVOS official skills can be found on [PyPi](https://pypi.org/search/?q=ovos+skill) and the latest stable version can be installed with a `pip install` command.

+`pip install ovos-skill-naptime`

+If you have issues installing with this command, you may need to use the `alpha` versions.
+Pip has a command line flag for this `--pre`

+`pip install --pre ovos-skill-naptime`

+will install the latest `alpha` version.
+This should fix dependency issues with the stable versions.

 Most skills are found throughout github.
 The official skills can be found with a simple search in the [OVOS github page](https://github.com/orgs/OpenVoiceOS/repositories?q=skill&type=all&language=&sort=).
 There are a few other places they can be found.
 [Neon AI](https://github.com/NeonGeckoCom) has several skills, and a search through github will for sure find more.